BernardWong97/Gesture-Based-UI-Project/README.md

 [![GitHub release](https://img.shields.io/badge/Download-Package)]()

-# Gesture-Based-UI-Project

-Gesture Based Game built in Unity
+# Tap Accuarcy Gesture Based Game built in Unity - Gesture-Based-UI-Project

-The goal of your project is to develop an application with gesture-based systems.
-There are many different options for technologies available to create a gesture-based application.
-After browsing our options, we decided to create a version of the popular game Fruit Ninja/Tap Accuarcy with the LEAP motion controller and or Mobile device.
+The goal of our project is to develop an application with gesture-based system.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites